ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/L.md

 **gult, salt, vilt
 *When the next letter is '''p''':
 **hjálp
-*In "'''hl'''" – There is no "h" in this sound, instead this letter cluster represents the [[L#Breathy%20L|breathy L]] sound.
+*In "'''hl'''" – There is no "h" in this sound, instead this letter cluster represents the [[L#Breathy L|breathy L]] sound.
 **hlaupa, hlægja
 *At the end of sentences.
 A normal L becomes a voiceless breathy L at the end of sentences.
 **hjó'''l''', vi'''l'''